In-Depth Guide to Maximizing Construction Payment Management

 Guaranteed Maximum Price (GMP) Contracts

-Construction contracts with Guaranteed Maximum Price (GMP) determine a cap on the contract price, which ensures that the property owner won’t have to pay more than the contract price.
+Construction contracts with a Guaranteed Maximum Price (GMP) determine a cap on the contract price, which ensures that the property owner won’t have to pay more than the contract price.

 The contractor should cover any labor or material costs exceeding the cap.
 In some cases, you can attack a GMP clause on another type of contract, like a cost-plus contract.